sasamiyatu/GigaVFX/README.md

 ### Trails

 Uses two particle systems where one acts as the parent and one as the child.
 The movement is simulated in the parent system using [divergence-free noise](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=7bb700941935fb37e14bbd3d39abfd5b8318b470) to generate a velocity field conforming to the surface of a sphere.
 The child system gets its dispatch size based on the number of the particles in the parent system and its own emission rate.
-Trails are formed by the child particle system.
+Trails are formed by lots of small particles emitted by the child particle system.

 ![Alt text](screenshots/trails.png?raw=true "Disintegrate effect")